Tumblr: Promotion of self-harm and suicide

 In February 2012, Tumblr banned blogs that promote or advocate suicide, self-harm and eating disorders (pro-ana).

 The suicide of a British teenager, Tallulah Wilson, raised the issue of suicide and self-harm promotion on Tumblr as Wilson was reported to have maintained a self-harm blog on the site.
 A user on the site is reported to have sent Wilson an image of a noose accompanied by the message: "here is your new necklace, try it on."
-In response to the Wilson case, Maria Miller, the UK's minister for culture, media, and sport, said that social media sites like Tumblr need to remove "toxic" self-harm content.
+In response to the Wilson case, Maria Miller, the UK's minister for culture, media, and sport at the time, said that social media sites like Tumblr needed to remove "toxic" self-harm content.

-Searching terms like "depression", "anxiety", and "suicide" on Tumblr now brings up a PSA page directing the user to resources like the national suicide lifeline, and 7 Cups; as well as an option to continue to the search results.
+Searching terms like "depression", "anxiety", and "suicide" on Tumblr now brings up a PSA page directing the user to resources like the National Suicide Prevention Lifeline, The Trevor Project, the National Eating Disorders Association, and RAINN, as well as an option to continue to the search results.

 There are concerns of some Tumblr posts glorifying suicide and depression among young people.

 Politics

 In February 2018, BuzzFeed published a report claiming that Tumblr was utilized as a distribution channel for Russian agents to influence American voting habits during the 2016 presidential election.

-Despite policies forbidding hate speech, Tumblr has been noted for hosting content from Nazis and white supremacists.
+Despite policies forbidding hate speech, Tumblr has been noted for hosting content from Neo-Nazis and white supremacists.
 In May 2020, Tumblr announced that it will remove reblogs of terminated hate speech posts, specifically Nazi and white supremacist content.

 Censorship

-Several countries have blocked access to Tumblr because of pornography, religious extremism or LGBT content.
+Several countries have blocked access to Tumblr because of pornography, religious extremism or LGBTQ content.
 These countries include China, Indonesia, Kazakhstan and Iran.
 In February 2016, the Indonesian government temporarily blocked access to Tumblr within the country because the site hosted pages that carried pornography.
 The government shortly reversed its decision to block the site and said it had asked Tumblr to self-censor its pornographic content.